kubeflow/website/content/en/docs/components/notebooks/container-images.md

 ### Image Dependency Chart

-This flow-chart shows how our notebook container images depend on each other.
+This flow-chart shows how our workbench container images depend on each other.

 <img src="/docs/images/notebook-container-image-chart.png"
-     alt="A flow-chart showing how notebook container images depend on each other"
+     alt="A flow-chart showing how workbench container images depend on each other"
      class="mt-3 mb-3 border border-info rounded">

 ## Custom Images

-Packages installed by users __after spawning__ a Kubeflow Notebook will only last the lifetime of the pod (unless installed into a PVC-backed directory).
+Packages installed by users __after spawning__ a Kubeflow Workbench will only last the lifetime of the pod (unless installed into a PVC-backed directory).

 To ensure packages are preserved throughout Pod restarts users will need to either:
 1. [Build custom images that include them](https://github.com/kubeflow/kubeflow/tree/master/components/example-notebook-servers#custom-images), or